 Roosevelt’s relentless campaign to cap top incomes kept that debate focused on taxing the rich.
 Conservatives didn’t want to do that taxing.
 They wanted a national sales tax instead, as do many conservatives today.
 But FDR’s aggressive advocacy for equity never let that regressive sales tax notion get traction.

 The war revenue debate would be fought on Roosevelt’s terms — not on whether to tax the rich, but on how much.
 And, in the end, that “how much” would turn out to be quite a great deal.
 By the war’s end, America’s wealthy would be paying taxes on income over $200,000 at a 94 percent statutory rate.

 Americans making over $250,000 in 1944 — over $3.2 million today — paid 69 percent of their total incomes in federal income tax, after exploiting every tax loophole they could find.
 In 2007, by contrast, America’s 400 highest earners paid just 18.1 percent of their total incomes, after loopholes, in federal tax.

 None of the debt ceiling “deals” that House and Senate leaders advanced last week asked any of these top 400 — or any other rich Americans — to pay a penny more in taxes than they do now.
 In the 2011 debt ceiling struggle, inequality has clearly triumphed.

 So what ought we learn, amid this triumph for greed, from FDR’s debt ceiling battle?
 Maybe this: We really can have a more equal America.
 We just need to fight for it.

-Sam Pizzigati, the co-editor of Inequality.Org, also edits Too Much, the online weekly on excess and inequality published by the Washington, D.C.-based Institute for Policy Studies.
-Read the current issue or sign up here to receive Too Much in your email inbox.
+Sam Pizzigati co-edits Inequality.Org, the online weekly on excess and inequality published by the Washington, D.C.-based Institute for Policy Studies.